ahrar-deriv/dart_ahrar_architecture_poc/README.md

 The Engine Layer significantly simplifies application development and offers a host of advantages:

 - **Reusability**: The Engine Layer is designed for reuse across various projects.
-Developers only need to configure the XML dependency and specify the data model folder directory to integrate it into new projects.
+Developers only need to configure the dependency and specify the data model folder directory to integrate it into new projects.

 - **Automatic API Handling**: The Engine Layer automates API call management, making it easier for developers to focus on building features rather than dealing with intricate data retrieval and dependency resolution.